cockroachdb/docs/src/current/v24.1/disaster-recovery-overview.md

 </table>

-For detail on designing your cluster topology for high availability with replication, refer to the [Disaster Recovery Planning]({% link {{ page.version.version }}/disaster-recovery-planning.md %}#hardware-failure) page.
+For details on designing your cluster topology for high availability with replication, refer to the [Disaster Recovery Planning]({% link {{ page.version.version }}/disaster-recovery-planning.md %}#hardware-failure) page.

 ### Choose a disaster recovery strategy

-CockroachDB is designed to recover automatically, however building [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}) or [physical cluster replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) into your disaster recovery planning is an important part of a resilient deployment.
+CockroachDB is designed to recover automatically; however, building [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}) or [physical cluster replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) into your disaster recovery planning is an important part of a resilient deployment.

 <table class="comparison-chart">
   <tr>